horrormyth/bocadillo/README.md

 db, Model, DATABASES = setup_db(driver='sqlite')
 ```

-As you can see, this files configures a SQLite driver by default.
+As you can see, this file configures a SQLite driver by default.
 See the next section for the list of supported drivers.

 The `db` object and `Model` class will be useful to you when building models.
 See the [Basic CRUD application](#basic-crud-application) guide for a practical example.